TEAM-WAM/Foodist/README.md

 # TEAM WAM

-We like food and making lists so we made Foodist.
+We like food and making lists, so naturally, we made Foodist.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Foodist is a RoR app created with Ruby version 2.2.2 and Rails 5.0.0.